 The Scottish Association of Change Ringers opened the belfry with a peal of Yorkshire Surprise Maximus on March 10th 2013, and the 12 bells are now available for any other peal requests.

 Some regular ringing happens each week, usually Wednesdays 7–9pm: but please contact the tower correspondent for confirmation and details.
 Other ringing by arrangement, for details of which see the calendar on the website.
+The bells are available to visiting bands without charge, but donations to the Scottish Association BRF are encouraged.

 For details of ringing please check the Tulloch Callendar and then email us at tullochbells[at]gmail.com.